fonoster/routr/docs/administration/cli/cheatsheet.md

 `rctl` is a command line interface for running commands against a **Routr** server.
 This overview covers `rctl` syntax, describes the command operations and provides common examples.
 For details about each command, including all the supported flags and subcommands, see the `rctl` reference documentation.
-This tool is part of Routr installation.
+This tool ships separately from the Routr server.

 ## Syntax